 Fayette County Public Facilities Authority (a blended component unit) - In April of 2011, the Public Facilities Authority (PFA) issued \$40.3 million of Series 2011 Revenue Bonds (along with \$8.0 million in cash) for the purpose of refunding all of the Series 2001 Refunding Revenue Bonds.
 The Series 2001 Revenue Bonds had been issued for the purpose of providing funds to pay or to be applied toward the cost of refunding by redemption and payment the Series 2000 Bonds that had been issued for the construction of the Criminal Justice Center.
-The Series 2011 Bonds are special limited obligations of the issuer (PFA) payable solely from installment payments of purchase price to be made by the County to the issuer sufficient to enable the issuer to pay the principal of, premium if any, and interest on the Series 2011 Bonds.
+The Series 2011 Bonds are special limited obligations of the issuer (PFA) payable solely from installment payments of purchase price to be made by the County to the issuer pursuant to the agreement.
+The County's obligation is to make installment payments to the issuer sufficient to enable the issuer to pay the principal of, premium if any, and interest on the Series 2011 Bonds.
 Interest on the Series 2011 Bonds is payable semiannually on December 1 and June 1.
 For financial reporting purposes, the Public Facilities Authority is considered to be a component unit of Fayette County and thus the debt is properly reported as being attributable to Fayette County government.